-There are many things to love about drawing — among them the fact that you don’t need to be a professional in order to partake!
-Although setting out to draw something and not getting the results you had hoped for can be discouraging, drawing is just like any other craft in the sense that the more you do it, the better you’ll get.
+There are many things to love about drawing and sketching — among them the fact that you don’t need to be a professional in order to partake.
+Drawing or sketching for beginners is just like any other craft in the sense that the more you do it, the better you’ll get.

-That being said, if you’re new to the world of drawing, it can be best to start out easy before attempting your hand at more complicated sketches.
-Even if you are functioning at a beginner’s level, there are still many interesting things that you can draw!
-Here are 45 of our favorites things to draw.
+That being said, if you’re a beginner artist, it can be best to start out easy before attempting your hand at more complicated sketches.
+Here are 45 of our best things to draw.

 45 Simple and Cool Things to Draw During The Quarantine